 Gary Morgan, Deputy Director of Service Delivery for EEAST, said “This is excellent news for members of the public.
-Having seen the success of the system in other regions in the UK, we are keen to bring the benefits of GoodSAM to the East of England.
-By connecting a community of appropriately trained and accredited volunteers, our collaboration with GoodSAM has the potential to save lives across the region.
+Having seen the success of the system since June, we are keen to continue bringing the benefits of GoodSAM to the East of England.
+By connecting a community of appropriately trained and accredited volunteers, our collaboration with GoodSAM is clearly saving lives across the region.

 How will it work?

 If the responder is available, they can accept the alert via the GoodSAM app and make their way to the patient in need.
 If the volunteer responder is unable to accept the alert, it can be declined and will get diverted through to the next nearest responder.
 The responder will also be advised of the location of the nearest defibrillator.
 When a public access defibrillator is used in cardiac arrest, the overall survival rate to discharge is 58.6 per cent.
 The GoodSAM app uses GPS technology to alert trained first responders to nearby life-threatening emergencies.

 Want to learn more about the GoodSAM App?